Jacob Hazel: Later career

-On 13 May 2014, Chesterfield announced his release from the club.
+He was released by Chesterfield at the end of the 2013–14 season.
 He moved on to Ashton United, before Mickleover Sports manager Glenn Kirkwood got his much-wanted signature in October 2014.
-After helping them gain promotion to the Northern Premier League, scoring 18 in 32 games, he moved to Frickley Athletic in August 2015 helping them to a 7th-place finished in a great season for the club.
+After helping them gain promotion to the Northern Premier League, scoring 18 in 32 games, he moved to Frickley Athletic in August 2015 helping them to a 7th-place finish in a great season for the club.

 On 15 May 2016, Hazel signed a one-year contract with National League North side Gainsborough Trinity.
-He made his debut for Farsley Celtic on 17 September 2016, after joining the club on a three-month loan deal.
-On 16 December 2016 he was signed by Scarborough Athletic.
+He made his debut for Farsley Celtic on 17 September 2016, after joining the club on a three-month loan.
+In mid-December 2016 he was signed by Scarborough Athletic.

 He agreed terms with Frickley Athletic for a return to West Yorkshire in June 2017.

 Hazel signed for Whitby Town at the start of the 2020–21 season.
 In his debut season, Hazel made nine league appearances and scored five times before the Northern Premier League season was ended early following the COVID-19 outbreak.

 On 6 May 2022, Hazel joined National League North side Darlington on a two-year contract, for an undisclosed fee.
+He finished the 2022–23 season as the club's top scorer, with 19 league goals and 21 in all competitions.

+Hazel signed for National League North rivals Boston United on 21 November 2023; the fee was undisclosed.
+He scored 5 goals from 17 league appearances, and helped the team gain promotion to the National League via the play-offs.

 International career

-He was on the bench for the Saint Kitts and Nevis national football team in the two 2018 FIFA World Cup qualification CONCACAF Second Round matches against El Salvador in June 2015.
-He made his debut for Saint Kitts and Nevis in a friendly 1–1 tie with Estonia on 20 November 2016.
+He was on the bench for the Saint Kitts and Nevis national team in the two 2018 FIFA World Cup qualification CONCACAF second round matches against El Salvador in June 2015.
+He made his debut for Saint Kitts and Nevis in a friendly 1–1 draw with Estonia on 20 November 2016, and played twice more in friendlies in 2017.
+Six years later, he was called up for Saint Kitts and Nevis' squad for the 2023 CONCACAF Gold Cup.
+He started both qualifying matches, wins on penalties against Curaçao and French Guiana that meant his team would play in the tournament proper for the first time in their history, but had been substituted in both before the decisive shoot-out.
+Grouped with Trinidad and Tobago, USA and Jamaica, Hazel was a second-half substitute in each match; Saint Kitts and Nevis lost all three.

 Personal life

-His father Des Hazel is a former footballer who played at professional levels for Sheffield Wednesday, Grimsby Town, Rotherham United and Chesterfield.
+His father Des Hazel is a former footballer who played professionally for Sheffield Wednesday, Grimsby Town, Rotherham United and Chesterfield, and represented Saint Kitts and Nevis in international football.